-Phase 5 will open on Thursday, January 14 and follows Minnesota's Stay Safe Phase III Plan and MDH guidelines.
+Phase 4 will open on Monday January 4 and follows Minnesota's Stay Safe Phase III Plan and MDH guidelines.
+Phase 5 guidelines which will go into effect when games resume on January 14 will be announced after the State of Minnesota releases its guidelines for game play.

-New Rules implemented by the State of Minnesota and/or Minnesota Hockey Board of Directors for the 2020-21 season only will be effective on January 14.
-Some may be adjusted as the season progresses.
+New Rules implemented by the State of Minnesota and/or Minnesota Hockey Board of Directors for the 2020-21 season only will be effective on January 4.
+Some may be adjusted as the season progresses and games are allowed.
 These new rules include:

 - 1. Per the state mandate, cloth face coverings (masks) must be worn by everyone inside an arena at all times.
-This includes participants during on-ice practice and game play.
-Mask guidance can be found here and approved splashguards can be found <a href=here. - 2.
+This includes participants during on-ice practice and game play. - 2.
 Locker rooms may not be used.
 Players should put skates on in designated areas of the arena that provide for social distancing. - 3.
 No equipment bags will be allowed in facilities with the exception of goalies. - 4.
 All players must arrive to the arena fully dressed, with the exception of skates, helmet and gloves.
 Goalies are allowed to arrive half dressed. - 5.
 Players must not enter the arena prior to 10 minutes before the start of their scheduled ice time.
-They must exit the arena no later than 10 minutes following the conclusion of their ice time. - 6.
-In Phase 5, spectators for practices will be limited to one spectator per player.
-With the exception of Mites/8U players and below and Disabled Hockey players, it is not recommended to have spectators at practice. - 7.
-In Phase 5, spectators for games will be limited to two spectators per player.
-Exceptions will be made when needed for parents/guardians who must bring other children into the arena with them.
-All spectators will be required to wear a facial covering and maintain proper social distance guidelines. - 8.
+They must exit the arena no later than 10 minutes following the conclusion of their ice - 6.
+Spectators will not be allowed in arenas for Phase 4, with the exception of Mites/8U players and below and Disabled Hockey players who will be allowed one parent/guardian/support person per player.
+These spectators must be masked and socially distanced from others.

+More guidance on spectators will be provided when games are allowed to take place. - 7.
 Dryland activities will not be allowed inside the arenas.